Tomorrow Beauty, treatments with scientifically proven effectiveness,

 • Moisturize your skin several times a day with rich creams

-These simple actions help to keep the skin hydrated and limit eczema flare-ups during the winter period.
+These simple actions help keep skin hydrated and limit eczema flare-ups during the winter.

 The impact of cold on atopic skin

-Winter presents a particular challenge for atopic skin.
-The intense cold and dry air accentuate the loss of moisture, leaving the skin vulnerable to irritation.
+Winter poses a particular challenge for atopic skin.
+The intense cold and dry air accentuate moisture loss, leaving the skin vulnerable to irritation.
 This dehydration can lead to unpleasant itching and redness.

-To protect your skin, it is essential to moisturize it regularly with rich emollients that strengthen the skin barrier.
+To protect your skin, it's essential to moisturize it regularly with rich emollients that strengthen the skin barrier.
 Choose fragrance-free and hypoallergenic products to avoid any reactions.

 • Wear soft cotton clothing to minimize friction.